Feature Selection Methods for Uplift Modeling and Heterogeneous Treatment Effect

-The third filter method has three variants and is motivated by the split criteria for uplift trees proposed by ~\cite{Rzepakowski2012-br}.
-For a given feature, this method first divides the samples into $K$ bins based on the percentiles of the feature, where $K$ is a hyperparameter for this method.
-The importance score is defined as the divergence measure of treatment effect over these $K$ bins.
-Specifically, assuming there are $C$ classes in the outcome variable, let $P_{k} = \left(p_{k1}, \ldots, p_{kC}\right)$ and $Q_{k} = \left(q_{k1}, \ldots, q_{kC}\right)$ denote the sample proportion of class in the $k$th ($k = 1, \ldots, K$) bin for the treatment group and control group respectively.
-The importance score is defined as:
+The section introduces three variants of the bin-based divergence filter method, which are direct applications from the split criteria for uplift trees proposed by \cite{Rzepakowski2012-br}.
+Similar to the NIV method \cite{kl2015}, for a given feature, the bin-based method first divides the samples into $S$ (preferably equally sized) bins, where $S$ is a hyperparameter.
+The importance score is defined as the divergence measure of the treatment effect over these $S$ bins.

-where $N_k$ is the sample size in the $k$th bin, $N$ is the total sample size, and the distribution divergence $D$ is one of the three measures proposed by ~\cite{Rzepakowski2012-br}, namely Kullback-Leibler divergence (denoted as KL), the squared Euclidean distance (denoted as ED), and the chi-squared divergence (denoted as Chi):

-The time complexity for filter methods are linear with the sample size $n$ and number of features $m$: $O(m \cdot n)$.
+Formally, let $p_{k}$ and $q_{k}$ denote the sample proportion of class $Y=1$ in the $k$th ($k = 1, \ldots, K$) bin for the treatment group and control group respectively.
+The KL (Kullback-Leibler divergence) filter, ED (squared Euclidean Distance), and Chi (chi-squared divergence) filter feature importance scores are defined as follows: